Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ## Install Azure exporter

-OpenCensus needs an exporter to know how to send the log and metric data to a specific backend.
-Azure provides an exporter for Azure Monitor.
+OpenCensus needs an exporter to know how to send the log, metric and tracing data to a specific backend.
+Azure provides an exporter for Azure Monitor and Log Analytics.

 To install the Azure monitor exporter package: